Skip to Content

 S Gatt et al.

-Aqueous dispersions of 12-(1-pyrene)-dodecanoic acid (P12), a medium-chain fatty acid to which the fluorescent probe pyrene has been covalently linked, shows a considerable increase in fluorescence when the probe is introduced into a hydrophobic environment.
-This enables the uptake of
+Pyrene dodecanoic acid (P12), a medium-chain fatty acid to which the fluorescent probe pyrene is covalently linked, showed a considerable increase in fluorescence when the probe was introduced into a hydrophobic environment.
+Also, when closely packed in an aggregate, an

 Questions